 - ¼ tsp salt

-- ½ cup cold unsalted butter cut into small pieces
+- ½ cup unsalted butter cold and cut into small pieces

 - 1 egg